View from Glastenbury Mountain tower

 Trip Miles 1,625.0 miles

-I walked down to the motel office this morning to see if I could buy a postage stamp in order to mail my wife Kim a birthday card.
+I walked down to the motel office this morning to see if I could buy a postage stamp.
+I wanted to mail my wife a birthday card.
 The owner gave me a stamp and refused my attempt to pay for it.
+That's an example of what I'm talking about.

 After returning to my room to finish packing, I discovered that I had forgotten to charge my backup battery the whole time I was staying here.
 It was foolish mistake, considering I had been here for two nights.